j3lte/react-xml-view/README.md

 | textColor | `string` / `boolean` | `"#333"` | set the text color (`<tag>Text</tag>`) |
 | overflowBreak | `boolean` | `false` | adjust the xml to fit in the parent width without overflowing |

 > Note: for each color in the theme, you can set it to `false` to disable it.
+It will omit the style attribute for that color.

 ### Class names